National Council of Churches in India

 HOPE IN DISTRESS

-News from NCCIHOPE IN DISTRESS
+/25 Comments/in News from NCCI /by Roger GaikwadHOPE IN DISTRESS

 The NCCI Christmas Card has a picture of a mother with a child seated in a relief boat during the August 2018 floods in Kerala.
 With her house being submerged, there was no room for immediate help, but the boat which would take her to the safety of one of the relief camps.
 Hope in distress!